faustomorales/qsl/README.md

 - Your AWS credentials must be available in a form compatible with the default `boto3` credential-finding methods and that those credentials must support the `ListBucket` and `GetObject` actions.

 ### Advanced Use Cases
-Documentation for more advanced use cases (e.g., batched labeling for images with shared default labels, hosting a central QSL server with multiple users, supporting authentication with Google or GitHub OAuth providers, etc.) is forthcoming.
+Documentation for the more advanced use cases is not yet available though they are implemented in the package.
+Advanced use cases include things like:

+- Hosting a central QSL server with multiple users and projects
+- Authentication with Google or GitHub OAuth providers
+- Batched labeling for images with shared default labels

+In short, you can launch a full-blown QSL deployment simply by doing the following.

+1. Set the following environment variables to configure the application.
+    - `DB_CONNECTION_STRING`: A database connection string, used to host the application data.
+If not provided, a SQLite database will be used in the current working directory called `qsl-labeling.db`.
+    - `OAUTH_INITIAL_USER`: The initial user that will be an administrator for the QSL instance.
+    - `OAUTH_PROVIDER`: The OAuth provider to use (currently `github` and `google` are supported)- `OAUTH_CLIENT_SECRET`: The OAuth client secret.
+    - `OAUTH_CLIENT_ID`: The OAuth client ID.
+2. Execute `qsl label` (instead of `qsl simple-label`) to launch the application (use `--host` and `--port` to modify how the application listens for connections).

 # Development